ywn0709/Yatmosweb/Kor/README.md

-# This is the Korean version of the webpage.
+# This is the English version of the webpage.